 IT 250.
-CCNA Cybersecurity Operations.
+Cisco Networking Academy: CCCA Cybersecurity Operations.
 5 Credit Hours.

-CCNA Cybersecurity Operations (CyberOps) covers knowledge and skills needed to handle the tasks, duties, and responsibilities of an associate-level Security Analyst working in a Security Operations Center (SOC).
-The course emphasizes best practices and provides hands-on experience needed to respond to security events to maintain and ensure security operational readiness of secure networked systems.
-Recommended Preparation: Basic Windows and Unix operating system knowledge is recommended.
+The Cisco Networking Academy: CCCA Cybersecurity Operations covers knowledge and skills needed to handle the tasks, duties, and responsibilities of an associate-level Security Analyst working in a Security Operations Center (SOC).
+The course emphasizes best practices and provides handson experience needed to respond to security events to maintain and ensure security operational readiness of secure networked systems.
+This course prepares the student to take the Cisco Certified CyberOps Associate (CCCA) certification.